International Journal of Sociologies and Anthropologies Science Reviews (IJSASR)

 Journal History

-The International Journal of Sociologies and Anthropologies Science Reviews (IJSASR), Old ISSN 2774-0366 (Online): New ISSN 2985-2730 (Online), established in 2021 by the DR.KEN Institute of Academic Development and Promotion, Maha Sarakham Province, Thailand, publishing 6 issues per year (Bi-monthly).
+The International Journal of Sociologies and Anthropologies Science Reviews (IJSASR)—formerly identified by ISSN 2774-0366 (Online) and currently registered under ISSN 2985-2730 (Online)—was established in 2021 by the Dr. Ken Institute of Academic Development and Promotion, Maha Sarakham Province, Thailand.
+The journal publishes six issues per year (bi-monthly) and is committed to disseminating high-quality scholarly work in the social sciences and related fields.

 Plagiarism Policy

-2. The use of a particularly unique term or concept without acknowledging the original author or source.
+2. Use of distinctive terms, concepts, or ideas without acknowledging the original source.

 Peer Review Policy

-The International Journal of Sociologies and Anthropologies Science Reviews (IJSASR) is a double-blind, peer-reviewed journal published on a bimonthly basis.
-The journal publishes theoretical, empirical, and experimental research articles that make significant contributions to the fields of sociology and anthropology.
+The International Journal of Sociologies and Anthropologies Science Reviews (IJSASR) employs a double-blind peer review process and is published on a bi-monthly basis.
+The journal welcomes theoretical, empirical, and experimental research articles that contribute meaningfully to the advancement of sociology, anthropology, and related social science disciplines.

 Peer Review Process